Rarmash/CS2-Simulator/README.md

 The project is actively evolving, with current work focused on:

-- expanding the collection layer with better browsing, progress, and history views
+- polishing the collection layer with stronger progress tracking across containers, collections, and collectibles
 - improving long-term data quality for tournaments, teams, and players
 - continuing UI/codebase refactoring to reduce duplicated screen logic
 - hardening the simulator around long-term product polish rather than major missing content